-1896 Amet Echophone * Clockwork Motor Cylinder Phonograph
+1896 Amet Echophone * Historic Clockwork Motor Cylinder Phonograph

-There were at least 4 slightly different versions of the Echophone, Edward Amet’s ingenious, short-lived and impossibly delicate device for playing pre-recorded cylinders with a glass rod instead of a sapphire stylus.
-All of them were deemed to infringe on existing patents, however, and by 1897, the remaining inventory of Mr. Amet’s low-cost alternative to the Edison Phonograph and Columbia Graphophone was being offered at deep discounts to jobbers and mail order houses, who were selling them in bulk for as little as $20 per dozen.
+This is one of several slightly different variants of the Echophone, Edward Amet’s ingenious, short-lived, impossibly delicate and eminently collectible device for playing pre-recorded cylinders with a hollow, tipped glass rod instead of a sapphire stylus coupled to a diaphragm.
+All variants of the Echophone were deemed to infringe on existing patents, however, and by 1897, the remaining inventory of Mr. Amet’s low-cost alternative to the Edison Phonograph and Columbia Graphophone was being offered at deep discounts to jobbers and mail order houses, who were selling Echophones in bulk for as little as $20 per dozen.

 Condition of this example is excellent throughout.
-The cabinetry and clockwork in particular are outstanding.
-The stylus and drive string have been replaced, but the phonograph is otherwise original throughout, including the gutta percha mandrel, the motor, the winding key, the wood stanchion, the casting and the casting’s Japanned finish, the wood cabinet and the cabinet’s shellac finish, the cabinet hardware, etc.
+The cabinetry in particular is outstanding (and original), and the original skeletal clockwork (made by Waterbury) is still functional and delightful to watch as it powers the gear train, which drives the mandrel, whose speed is regulated by the simple, two-weight governor — not unlike a Rube Goldberg apparatus.
+The drive string and stylus have been replaced (as have the drive strings and styli on most surviving Echophones; the originals have all disintegrated or broken into pieces), but the phonograph is otherwise original throughout, including the gutta percha mandrel, the motor, the governor and both governor weights, the winding key, the wood stanchion, the stanchion’s rubber bands (they’re cracked and brittle but still mostly intact), the casting and the casting’s Japanned finish, the cabinet’s shellac finish, the cabinet hardware, etc.

 Shipping considerations require that buyers outside the USA contact us prior to purchase.